hypertidy/ncapi/README.md

 -   basic C++, dealing with numbers and characters passed with the NetCDF API
 -   higher level design and C++ implementations to reduce the maintenance footprint
 -   specific workflows and sources to test
+-   cross-platform support, ensuring this builds on unix, MacOS, with rwinlib, and with standard downloads from Unidata for DIY semi-hackers

+I'm not kidding about basic C++, when I first wrote these early versions I struggled with casts between real C++ numbers and strings and their Rccp counterparts.
+When I figured out the right ways to do this I'll trash all these scrappy notes and leave pointers to the proper guides.

 Source of interest include: